FMCSA and DOT regulations

 Lost Revenue

-Companies lose a lot of money as fines and penalties.
-Added to this is the loss in revenue when a vehicle or driver is not on job.
+Companies lose a lot of money as DOT safety audit fines and penalties.
+Added to this is the loss in revenue when a vehicle or driver is not on the job.
 Loss of business due to unavailability of resources.

 CSA (Compliance, Safety, and Accountability) indicates the safety and compliance of a driver, vehicle, and fleet company.
-An act of not complying with the DOT rules and regulations would bring down the CSA score.
+An act of not complying with the DOT rules and regulations would bring down the CSA DOT scores for trucking companies.

 When a fleet company carries valuables for a business they require utmost faith and trust.
 Non-compliance damages the reputation of the fleet management company and the loss of potential clients.